 - 1 teaspoon vanilla extract

 - 4 to 5 tablespoons milk

-- 4. In a small bowl, beat the shortening, confectioners' sugar and vanilla until smooth.
+- 2. In a mixing bowl, beat the shortening, confectioners' sugar and vanilla.
 Add enough milk to achieve spreading consistency.
-Frost tops of cooled cones and top with sprinkles.
+Frost tops of cooled cones.
 Yield: about 3 dozen.

 Editor's Note: These cupcakes are best served the day they are made.

 "When I make these, I plan ahead & save empty cereal boxes & cut holes to set cones in....great when your traveling, it stays in place."

 "Someone had a question about how to transport.
 If you buy the cones in a box there is an order form for purchasing covered containers.
 They are great.
 As a teacher, mother, and grandmother I use them a lot"

 "I would use a scoop of ice-cream on top instead of icing."

 "The 1st time I made this recipe my oldest was in Pre-K...he's now a 28 year old soldier who still remembers them fondly.
 I now have two boys and a little girl that enjoy them immensely!
 Travels great...I throw them into a grocery bag in a cooler.
 When we eat them at our destination, I have frosting in a sandwich bag, snip a corner and frost away...love it!"

 "I hope these will always be a kids favorite.
 When the idea came about years ago our room mothers made them for every school party.
 Sadly to say our school district won't allow home baked donations but I will always make these for my grand kids at home."

 "This was one of the first recipes I made in 7th grade home economics class (back in the day when they had home ec classes). its great.
 I used it for my children and now for my grandchildren."